haseebkhan17/AI-Project-/README.md

 Load and preprocess data

-Train the Linear Regression model
+Train Linear Regression

-Evaluate metrics and view graphs
+Evaluate metrics and view visualizations

-Adjust the classification threshold to observe its effect on accuracy and confusion matrix outcomes.
+Tip: Experiment with the threshold to observe its effect on accuracy and confusion matrix.

-Potential Improvements
+🔬 Potential Improvements

-Use Logistic Regression, Decision Trees, or Random Forests for improved classification
+Switch to Logistic Regression, Decision Trees, or Random Forests

-Apply feature scaling or normalization for numerical stability
+Apply feature scaling or regularization for numerical stability

-Use cross-validation to improve model reliability
+Perform cross-validation for robust model evaluation

-Explore feature importance to identify the most influential measurements
+Analyze feature importance to identify influential measurements

-Experiment with ensemble methods for higher accuracy
+Explore ensemble methods for higher predictive accuracy

-Conclusion
+🎯 Conclusion

-This project demonstrates how Linear Regression can be adapted for classification tasks in healthcare data analysis.
-Through preprocessing, training, evaluation, and visualization, it provides a strong foundation for spinal condition prediction and serves as an academic reference for machine learning workflows in medical datasets.
+This project demonstrates how Linear Regression can be adapted for classification in medical data analysis.
+The workflow provides insights into spinal condition prediction and serves as a baseline for healthcare machine learning projects.

-Author
+👨‍💻 Author

-Name: Muhammad Haseeb Khan
+Name: Haseeb Khan

 University: Capital University of Science & Technology (CUST)

 GitHub: haseebkhan17

+Contact: [Your Email or GitHub Link]